haggman/HelloLoggingNodeJS/loadgenerator/readme.md

 # Load Generator

-This is a basic containerized application which uses Locust to generate load on the main Hello Logging Nodejs app's /random-error route.
+This is a basic containerized application that uses Locust to generate load on the main Hello Logging Nodejs app's /random-error route, by default.
 It assumes that you have already deployed HelloLoggingJS to the same Kubernetes cluster where you will deploy the load generator.
+It will generate a starting load of approximately 30 requests per second.

 ## Building and deploying the load generator to Container Registry